Skip to contents

 Phase 7: Enrich Data with Traits

-Switch to the “Traits Enrichment” tab to add species-level traits to your matched data:
+Switch to the “Traits Enrichment” tab to add species-level traits to your matched data (requires a database connection; this tab is hidden in offline mode):

 Trait enrichment interface